romantudorofficial/romantudorofficial/README.md

 # About Me

-Hi!
-I'm Tudor, a Computer Science student from Vatra Dornei, Romania who currently lives in Iași, Romania.
-Besides Computer Science, I like to spend my time travelling, watching movies and listening to music.
-I am also passionate about finance and personal development.
+Hello!
+My name is Tudor Gălățan and I am a Software Engineer and a Computer Science student.

+- Place of birth: Vatra Dornei, Romania
+- Current Location: Iași, Romania
+- Birthdate: 08.01.1999

 # How To Reach Me